andrewbloese-00/progressive_enhanced_autoscrollers/README.md

 # progressive_enhanced_autoscrollers
 A handful of javascript functions and css styles to build progressively enhanced horizontal autoscrollers.
+Handle's cases when users prefer reduced motion (sets the scroller to flex-wrap: wrap );

+Use the create*() functions for quick setup or customize your scroller using HorizontalInfiniteScroller with li or img children.

 ## Types
 ### ScrollerOptions